PARobert/PARobert.github.io/index.md

 * *Research Assistant at Banque de France.*

     Monetary Policy Division, Paris (France).
 In intership from June to September 2018.
-Worked on a international research project about the ECB monetary policy.
+Worked on an international research project about the ECB monetary policy.

 * *Quantitative Economics Analyst at Ministry of Economic and Financial Affairs.*